restorando/sprite-up/README.md

 # Sprite-Up

 Take the pain away from spriting!
 With the fruitiness of this refreshing tropical mixin.
-Sprite Up is a very simple tool to generate sprites for retina and non-retina displays.
+Sprite Up is a very simple tool to generate sprites for both retina and non-retina displays.

 ## Installation